Articular Damage & Arthroscopic Articular Cartilage Repair

 The ends of the long bones are covered with a smooth white glistening surface called the articular cartilage.
 The Articular Cartilage helps in joint motion by lubrication and by preventing friction.
 This slick surface is designed to minimize pressure and friction as you move.

 Cartilage tissues are devoid of any nerves.
 They also lack supply of blood or lymph vessels, which normally nourish other parts of the body.
 Without a direct supply of nourishment, cartilage is not able to heal itself, if it gets injured.

 Injury or lesions of the cartilage can be superficial or deep.
-These rough spots or holes in the cartilage can damage the design of the joint, due to which the joint becomes inflamed and painful.
-If the injury, or lesion, is large enough, the bone below the cartilage loses protection, and pressure and strain on this unprotected portion of the bone can also become a source of pain.
+These rough spots or holes in the cartilage can damage the design of the joint, due to which the Knee Joint Pain becomes inflamed and painful.
+If the injury, or lesion, is large enough, the bone below the cartilage loses protection, and pressure and strain on this unprotected portion of the bone can also become a source of Knee Joint Pain.
 Loose pieces of the cartilage act like foreign body and can cause locking and catching of the joint.